 Use our self-scheduling system!
-See To Make an IMEP Appointment
+See To Make a first IMEP Appointment

-What is IMEP?
-IMEP is a two-session marijuana assessment and education program offered free to all UM students.
+IMEP is a two-session marijuana screening and education discussion offered free to all U-M students.
 Note that you need to meet with the same facilitator twice.

 Some students attend IMEP to fulfill a requirement as a result of a marijuana-related policy violation, while others participate because they would like to learn strategies to reduce use or quit altogether.

 This program is designed to assist students in examining their own behavior in a judgment-free environment.
 The goals are selected by the student and aimed at reducing risky behaviors and harmful consequences.